bkmashiro/app-sec-juice-report/main.typ

 + `BasketId`
 + `quantity`

-Same as the previous challenges, we can copy the request as a cURL command.
+Same as the previous challenges, we can copy the request as a cURL command and import it to Postman.

 #figure(caption: [Add a Item with negative quantity])[
   #image("ca.assets/image-20250306220151942.png")